PA Caregivers Face Additional Anxiety, Stress During Pandemic

 Caregiver burnout is real.
 It’s a topic discussed and witnessed in both PA education and practice.
 Self-care is something I still struggle with to this day, but my best advice is to try to prioritize your own health.
 Find a day for yourself.
 Catch up with friends.
 Take a walk.
 Organize a Zoom party.
 Do what you need to do to be your best self, because at the end of the day, you matter too.

 These days, I feel more hopeful, now that vaccines are available.
-My sister and I are vaccinated and my parents just got their first doses.
+My sister and I have our boosters and my parents are getting theirs soon.
 When my sister sent me a picture of my mom getting her shot, I felt an incredible sense of relief.
 I’m cautiously optimistic, and I can’t wait to be a practicing PA.

-Sara Naeem is a second-year PA student at Wagner College.
+Sara Naeem is a third-year PA student at Wagner College.
 She can be reached at [email protected]